PostHog/posthog.com/contents/blog/clickhouse-vs-druid.md

 - **Rovio:** The makers of everyone’s favorite angry ducklings game, Rovio uses Druid to chop and pivot time-series dashboards filled with data from their millions of players.

-## Performance & Scalability

-ClickHouse and Druid are both scalable in different ways.
-ClickHouse can scale in three dimensions – CPU, memory, and disk storage.

-This isn’t too different from Druid’s scalability, but a ClickHouse instance is scaling a single, bulky instance, not a cobweb of machines.
-Druid, meanwhile, is built on a modular design, one where machines could be taken offline on a whim for maintenance.

 ## Summary

 Druid and ClickHouse are similar solutions solving the same problem with dramatically different designs.
 ClickHouse champions simplicity and a unified instance; Druid is complex but highly configurable.

 While both offer enormous advantages over traditional databases for columnar data, companies should strongly consider their needs when making choice between the two.

-### ClickHouse Pros & Cons
+### ClickHouse

 **Pros**